nadiayusof93/NadiaAssignmentROVR/README.md

 # NadiaAssignmentROVR

-This documents explain the requirements and steps to run the application in Visual Studio Code
+This documents explain the requirements and steps to run the application in Visual Studio Code Currently, the solution to view Admin report have not yet been tested.
+(Possible bugs might be found)

 # 1.Requirements
 1. Bash - visual studio code
 2. Node.js